NethServer/nethserver-cockpit/docs/docs/api/system-backup.md

 The output is composed by `configuration` and `status` fields.
 Both fields contain `backup-data` and `backup-config` fields.

+The `ready` field is set to 1 if the backup is configured and ready to be executed.

 Output example
 ```json
 {